G4b0D/RentACar_DEMO/README.md

 # RentACar_DEMO
- Simple Rent A Car App using JS with Fetch API
+ Simple Rent A Car App using JS with Fetch API and Bootstrap 4